revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

-## Upload code to the SourceBucket (copied from setup stack output)
+## Start pipeline

-Now that the pipeline is ready to be used we will upload our SAM template to the SourceBucket
+Now that the pipeline is ready to be used we will make changes to the code in the app/ directory and commit code.
+This will start the pipeline

 ## Challenges

 * Add an approval action in the deploy stage and change the 'runorder' (think [cli](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/update-pipeline.html))

 ## Cleanup